Muhamed Keita

-Muhamed Keita (born 2 September 1990) is a Norwegian professional footballer who plays as a forward or winger.
+Muhamed Keita (born 2 September 1990) is a Norwegian former professional footballer who played as a forward or winger.

 Club career

 Early career

 Born in Banjul, Gambia, Keita began his career with Norwegian side Drafn.
 While with Drafn he caught the attention of Strømsgodset, joining the club's youth system in 2006.

 Strømsgodset

 Keita made his first team debut for Strømsgodset away against Brann, and followed this up with some notable performances: he scored a hat-trick after coming off the bench against Pors Grenland in the Norwegian Cup, and was impressive against Viking in the final match of the 2008 season.
 On 26 April 2009 Keita scored his first league goal for Godset, scoring on a free kick in a 1–0 victory over Stabæk.

 Keita's progress caught the eye of Parma, and he attended trials with the Italian club in January 2009.
 However, he stayed in Norway for the next four years, winning the league with Strømsgodset in 2013.